 Hayy:Learning is a community educational platform for artists and creatives based in Saudi Arabia.

 Through bespoke courses, workshops and public talks, Hayy:Learning nurtures talent, skills and knowledge development, across art, film, theatre, music and beyond.
-The programme will be delivered at Hayy:Creative Hub, Jeddah once the complex opens in winter of 2020-21; meantime, in 2019, Hayy:Learning’s visual arts strand will be delivered at partner venues in Jeddah.
+The programme will be delivered at Hayy:Creative Hub, Jeddah once the complex opens in 2021; meantime, in 2019, Hayy:Learning’s visual arts strand will be delivered at partner venues in Jeddah.

 In 2020-21, Hayy:Learning launches a new initiative dedicated to curatorial studies.
 The first edition of the Hayy:Learning Curatorial Fellowship aims to support the development of rigorous research and practice-based modes of exhibition-making and to create opportunities for multidisciplinary research.
 The year-long course also covers essential, everyday aspects of institutional exhibition-making and project management.